MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Group-Object.md

 ### Example 1: Group files by extension

-This example recursively gets the files under `$PSHOME` and groups them by file name extension.
+This example recursively gets the files under `$PSHOME` and groups them by filename extension.
 The output is sent to the `Sort-Object` cmdlet, which sorts them by the count files found for the given extension.
 The empty **Name** represents directories.